zrisher/GardenConquest/Docs/players.md

 and click "Subscribe".

 ### SEPL
-If you don't already have
+Ensure you've installed
-[Space Engineers Plugin Loader (SEPL)](https://github.com/Rynchodon/SpaceEngineersPluginLoader) installed, follow its installation instructions.
-Ensure you've completed the section "Launch Without Plugin Manager" by setting SE's launch options in Steam.
+[Space Engineers Plugin Loader (SEPL)](https://github.com/Rynchodon/SpaceEngineersPluginLoader) and have completed the section of its installation guide labeled "Launch Without Plugin Manager" by setting SE's launch options in Steam.

-Once SEPL is installed, run it and ensure this line exists and is enabled:
+Once SEPL is installed, add this line:

 Author    | Repository
 --------- | ------------
 zrisher   | GardenConquest

+and ensure you've checked "Enabled".

 <!---